I Am A Mother Of An ADHD Child

 Kids who have ADHD as a condition, before treatment and occupation therapy, cannot focus on a certain task at 100%.
 This is really a mental health challenge for them.
 So many occupational therapists try to incorporate tasks within their everyday activities that involve attentiveness.

-Kids who have ADHD as a condition, before therapy and occupation treatment, cannot focus on a certain task at 100%.
+Kids who have ADHD as a condition, before treatment, cannot focus on a certain task at 100%.
+He needs occupation therapy.

 Lips